JustinGuese/website-document-chat.com/content/english/blog/legal-aspects-of-using-ai-tools-like-chatgpt.md

 ### Future Developments and Trends in Labor Law and AI

 The world of labor law and AI will continue to evolve rapidly and adapt.
 With the integration of new technologies and ongoing shifts in working practices, both companies and employees must remain flexible and continuously develop their skills.
 The key to the future?
 Balancing the benefits of technology with the rights of employees.
-Tools like Doku-chat.de, which can easily process and contextualize documents, are not only an exciting option but a practical solution for organizations looking to boost efficiency while upholding compliance requirements.
+Tools like document-chat.com, which can easily process and contextualize documents, are not only an exciting option but a practical solution for organizations looking to boost efficiency while upholding compliance requirements.
 This way, we all stay well-connected – even without coffee gatherings!